onjara/optic/streams/fileStream/README.md

 preventing any individual log file from getting to big.
 It can also help organize your log files better.
 There are two rotation strategies:

-- File size rotation__ - When the log file would grow beyond a specified size, then the file is rotated.
+- __File size rotation__ - When the log file would grow beyond a specified size, then the file is rotated.
+- __Date/Time rotation__ - Rotates after a specified time has passed

 ### File size rotation